-- Passenger rail provides for the safe and efficient movement of many people at a time over medium to long distances, particularly for access between regional centres and commuting to and from the Wellington CBD. - Buses provide for the safe and efficient movement of many people between many different origins and destinations, they also provide connector services to rail stations. - Harbour ferries provide for the safe and efficient movement of many people between limited locations, particularly where they provide a quicker and more direct route than other modes. - Taxis provide a transport alternative for those without access to a private vehicle where scheduled services or routes do not provide adequately for a particular trip.
+- Passenger rail provides for the safe and efficient movement of many people at a time over medium to long distances, particularly for access between regional centres and commuting to and from the Wellington CBD. - Buses provide for the safe and efficient movement of many people between many different origins and destinations.
+They also provide connector services to rail stations. - Harbour ferries provide for the safe and efficient movement of many people between limited locations, particularly where they provide a quicker and more direct route than other modes. - Taxis provide a transport alternative for those without access to a private vehicle where scheduled services or routes do not provide adequately for a particular trip.

-A summary of Wellington's passenger transport assets is included in Appendix C.
+A summary of passenger transport assets in the region is included in Appendix C, including train, bus and ferry and cable car infrastructure and rolling stock.